This post lets you discover all GED® class locations and test centers in the Santa Fe region.

 Persons who have never obtained a high school diploma (or its equivalent) have a very affordable opportunity to get a secondary education credential, the GED or HiSET track.
 When you are awarded the GED/HiSET diploma or credential, you have much better options to get a stable job that pays well.
 Your chances for a career boost will improve and the GED/HiSET diploma lets you attend college and university programs.
 Go to HSE New Mexico Testing Criteria for qualification details.

-The certificate or diploma that you will be awarded upon successful completion the new computer-based New Mexico GED or the HiSET exam is nationwide accepted as being equivalent to a normal high school diploma by practically every employer and college/university.
+The certificate or diploma that you will be awarded upon successful completion the new computer-based New Mexico GED or the HiSET credential is nationwide accepted as being equivalent to a normal high school diploma by practically every employer and college or university.
 The GED (or HiSET) exam assesses knowledge and skills at a level that high school students must command when they graduate.

 The GED exam comes with four tests on the fields of Math, Literacy, Science, and Social Studies whereas the HiSET includes five tests (two literacy tests, one on writing, one on reading).
-The GED tests can be taken individually within a time frame of two years, the HiSET tests cannot be taken separately.
+The GED tests can be taken individually within a time frame of two years, the HiSET tests can be taken separately as well.
 Be aware that there is NO online GED or HiSET exam.
 Internet sites trying to sell you this option are fraudulent.

 The U.S. Department of Labor has calculated that a high school graduate or a GED-HiSET diploma holder will see a yearly salary increase of more than $9,000 compared to workers that don’t have a secondary education credential (HS or GED/HiSET diploma).
 The GED-HiSET diploma will certainly not deal with all problems you face in life, but it surely is a great step in the good direction towards a better job, a better income, and a better future.
 To get well-prepared you can use this website’s totally free video instruction and practice tests.
 Highly efficient, no cost.